andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 to observe the locus of the collective's attention: a stylized aluminum monolith brandished with the italic uppercase blue
 <span style="color:#2B3087; font-style:italic; font-weight:bold;">SAS</span>
-logo shouldering a Microsoft Surface tablet in the middle stages of a hard reset.
+logo displaying a Microsoft Surface tablet in the middle stages of a hard reset.

 Beside the apparatus stood a SAS customer service representative in a smart, light blue skirt suit with a tight ponytail and strained smile that suggests,